ds-horizon/delivr-web-panel/README.md

 ### ❓ Common Questions

 **Q: What are deployment keys?**
-A: Secure tokens linked to your app that identify where CodePush updates should be delivered.
+A: Secure tokens linked to your app that identify where DOTA updates should be delivered.
 You generate them in the dashboard, burn them into your app code, and use them to target deployments.

 **Q: Do I need to update my app in the store every time?**
 A: No!
-Once you've released your app to the store with Delivr SDK and deployment keys, you can send JavaScript/asset updates instantly via CodePush without store approval.
+Once you've released your app to the store with Delivr SDK and deployment keys, you can send JavaScript/asset updates instantly via DOTA without store approval.

 **Q: Can I deploy from both dashboard and CLI?**
 A: Yes!
 The web dashboard shows all deployments whether they came from the UI or CLI.
 Use whatever fits your workflow better.

 **Q: What happens if I need to rollback?**
 A: Deploy a previous working version using the same deployment key.
-Users will receive the rollback update just like any other CodePush.
+Users will receive the rollback update just like any other DOTA update.

 **Q: How do deployment keys work with app store releases?**
 A: Deployment keys must be "burnt" (hardcoded) into your app during development.
 When you release to app stores, those keys are embedded.
-Later CodePush updates use those same keys to identify your app.
+Later, DOTA updates use those same keys to identify your app.

 ## 🏗️ System Architecture

-### Complete Delivr CodePush Ecosystem
+### Complete DOTA Ecosystem

-### How CodePush Works End-to-End
+### How DOTA Works End-to-End

 #### 🔄 **Update Delivery Flow**
 1. **App Release**: React Native app with Delivr SDK published to app stores
-2. **CodePush Creation**: Developer creates update via Web Dashboard or CLI
+2. **DOTA Creation**: Developer creates update via Web Dashboard or CLI
 3. **Bundle Storage**: Update bundle stored in Delivr infrastructure
 4. **Update Check**: Mobile app periodically checks for updates via Delivr Backend
 5. **Download & Apply**: App downloads and applies JavaScript/asset updates instantly